cssninjaStudio/vuero/documentation/block/v-block-center-responsive-documentation.md

 ### Tablet responsive

-`<V-Block />` can be made responsive for the tablet portrait viewport by adding the `tResponsive` prop to the component.
+`<VBlock />` can be made responsive for the tablet portrait viewport by adding the `tResponsive` prop to the component.
 When set to responsive mode, the flex block elements stack to fit in the available space.
 Resize your screen to see it in action.